robatwilliams/unit-testing-AtoZ/README.md

 ### Coverage

-A measure of "how much" and "what" is being tested.
+A measure of what is being tested.

-Usually refers to "code coverage", meaning which lines/paths through the code were executed while executing the tests.
-It's a useful indicator of untested code, but reveals nothing about good test cases and appropriate assertions.
+Code coverage refers to which lines/paths through the code were executed while running the tests.
+It's an useful indicator of untested code, but reveals nothing about test quality.

-The other, stronger, type of coverage is use case coverage.
-This measures which of the possible scenarios that the code could encounter are covered by tests.
-Full coverage means that any change to the behaviour of the code will cause at least one test to fail.
-Usually analysed manually, but mutation testing can also help.
+Use case coverage refers to which of the possible scenarios that the code could encounter are covered by tests.
+Full coverage means that any change to the behaviour of the code will cause a test failure, and indicates good choice of test cases and appropriate assertions.
+Usually analysed manually, but can be aided by mutation testing.

-Although tools can enforce a specified level of coverage, it is quite a nuanced topic that requires judgement.
+Although tools can enforce a specified level of coverage, it's quite a nuanced topic that requires judgement.
 Enforcement by tool may not be the most effective way of improving meaningful test coverage, and it may encourage/force the addition of useless tests.

 ## D